Broadcast Channels with Privacy Leakage Constraints: Special Cases

-\begin{remark} The coding scheme that achieves (\ref{EQ:region_both_SDBC}) uses double-binning for the codebooks of both private messages.
-To preserve confidentiality, the rate bounds of each messages includes the penalty term $I(U_1;U_2|V)$ (without the confidentiality constraints, Marton's coding scheme \cite{Marton_BC1979} requires only that the sum-rate has that penalty term).
-This is evident from our scheme by setting $L_1=L_2=0$ in (\ref{EQ:achiev_extra_rb1}), (\ref{EQ:achiev_extra_rb2}) and (\ref{EQ:achiev_partial_rates_bound2}), which results in (\ref{EQ:achiev_rb1}) being redundant. \end{remark}
+\begin{remark}[Relation to Optimal Coding Scheme] The coding scheme that achieves \eqref{EQ:region_both_SDBC} uses double-binning for the codebooks of both private messages.
+To ensure confidentiality, the rate bounds of each message includes the penalty term $I(U_1;U_2|U_0)$.
+Note that without the confidentiality constraints, Marton's coding scheme \cite{Marton_BC1979} requires only that the sum-rate has that penalty term.
+This is evident from our scheme by setting $L_1=L_2=0$ in \eqref{EQ:achiev_partial_rates_bound2}, \eqref{EQ:achiev_extra_rb1} and \eqref{EQ:achiev_extra_rb1_R2}, which makes \eqref{EQ:achiev_rb1} redundant. \end{remark}